 Bone Fractures in Pedestrian Accidents

-A study reviewed the role that the patients' age plays in their injury status after being involved in a pedestrian vs. car accident.
+A study reviewed the patients' age role in their injury status after being involved in a pedestrian vs. car accident.
 The study looked at patients that had been injured between 1995 and 2006.
 The patients were broken up into different categories based on their age.
 These categories included patients under 15 years of age, patients between the ages of 15 and 55 years, and patients older than 55 years of age.
-The fractures were divided into tibial fractures, femur fracture, and patients suffering both femur fractures and tibial fractures.
+The fractures were divided into tibial, femur, and patients suffering both femur and tibial fractures.
 Furthermore, the patients were categorized based on their gender, severity of their injury, associated injuries (such as abdominal and spinal injuries), and whether or not they passed away.
 Using these criteria, over 6,600 patients were identified for the study.Proper Diagnosis is Key

 When a physician is concerned that a patient has multiple injuries, the first step is to diagnose them properly.
-While an x-ray is a fast, cheap, and reliable tool to diagnose bone fractures, such as tibial and femur fractures, it isn’t always the best tool to identify some of the injuries that are associated with these bone fractures in auto vs. pedestrian accidents.
+While an x-ray is a fast, cheap, and reliable tool to diagnose bone fractures, such as tibial and femur fractures, it isn’t always the best tool to identify some of the injuries associated with these bone fractures in auto vs. pedestrian accidents.
 There are other tools that a physician may want to employ, such as an ultrasound scan or an MRI.
 Patients that have ruptured internal organs may be leaking fluid into their abdominal cavity.
-This could be picked up on an ultrasound scan, which is just as fast as an x-ray yet doesn’t require any radiation.
-Patients that have a brain and spinal injury may need an MRI to get a better look at the soft tissue.The Study Results
+This could be picked up on an ultrasound scan, which is just as fast as an x-ray yet doesn’t require radiation.
+Patients with a brain and spinal injury may need an MRI to better look at the soft tissue.The Study Results

 Of the 6,600 patients that were analyzed: